Atharva-Ved/RC-Boat-using-Blynk-Control/README.md

 Key Features:

-1. Wi-Fi Connectivity: The ESP32 connects to a Wi-Fi network to communicate with the Blynk app.
+1.Wi-Fi Connectivity: The ESP32 connects to a Wi-Fi network to communicate with the Blynk app.

-2. Motor Control: Control the boat's movement using forward, backward, left, and right buttons.
+2.Motor Control: Control the boat's movement using forward, backward, left, and right buttons.

 3.Servo Control: Adjust the rudder position for turning, with servo control to steer the boat.